cosmos/cosmos/WHITEPAPER.md

 bonded atoms (before commissions).
 There will be roughly 6,000,000 atoms rewarded every year, forever.
 The number is not exact, because the number of blocks per year is not exact.
-As with transaction fees, delegators pay the delegated validator a commission of 10%.
+As with transaction fees, delegators pay the delegated validator a commission of atoms.

 ### Limitations on the Number of Validators